prayag17/JellySkin/README.md

 This is Jellyfin custom-css.
 Netflix Sans are used as the default fonts but if it is not applied in every area then please make a new issue.
 Here are some images, hope you like it:

+To use just copy this : ``` @import url(https://prayag17.github.io/JellyfinCSS/JellyfinCUSTOM.css); ```
+and past it in custom css text box and click save.
+To open Custom CSS settings go to Dashboard>General>Custom CSS.

 HOME SCREEN:
 <a href="https://imgur.com/LMS063i"><img src="https://i.imgur.com/LMS063i.png" title="source: imgur.com" /></a>